How To Grow Your Own Herbs To Enjoy Them Fresh

 Fennel

-Leaves have a sweetish flavor, particularly good in sauces for fish; also useful with pork or veal, in soups and in salads.
+Leaves have a sweetish flavor, particularly good in sauces, soups, and in salads.
 Seeds have a sharper taste.
 You can also enjoy the bulb.

 Planting: Sow groups of 3 or 4 seeds in mid-spring, ¼ inch deep and 18 inches apart.
-Thin established seedling to strongest of each group.
+Thin established seedlings to the strongest of each group.

 You may also like >THE HEALING POWER OF BROCCOLI SPROUTS

-PARSLEY HERB A SERIOUS COMPETITION FOR FOOD SUPPLEMEN
+PARSLEY HERBS A SERIOUS COMPETITION FOR FOOD SUPPLEMENT

 Basil Pesto